Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario2.md

 # Overview

-The goal is for you to reproduce the scenario depicted in the _section 5.3_ of the article.
+The goal is for you to reproduce the scenario depicted in the _section 5.3_ of the article (research paper id: 8212 associated with the artifact guidelines).
 With this scenario, we aim to evaluate how our approach, through its configuration and generation capabilities, helps the user to compose a solution that experiments only partially cover.

 Detailed steps are given to you in order to replicate each step of the scenario.

 **Disclaimer**: